The Law Firm of Pun, Pun, and Wordplay

 - In one episode of Adventures in Odyssey, Edwin Blackgard is visited by a lawyer from the firm: Dunkey, Dunkey, Dunkey, and McCormic.

 - On Car Talk, the hosts reference a fake lawfirm by the name of Dewey, Cheatam, and Howe at least once per show.
+The credits always list their legal counsel as "Hugh Louis Dewey, also known to [group of people] at Harvard Square as Huey Louie Dewey."

 - Groucho & Chico Marx's radio show Flywheel, Shyster & Flywheel, set at a small law firm, was originally called Beagle, Shyster & Beagle but an attorney actually named Beagle threatened to sue so Beagle "went back to his maiden name" Flywheel.
 (Both Beagles, and both Flywheels, in the company name are Groucho.
 We never meet Shyster.)